LucySuslova/LucySuslova.github.io/_posts/2020-01-03-rf-fluent-wait.md

 ---
 layout: post
-title:  "kind of fluent wait for robot framework..."
+title:  "kind of fluent wait for robot framework "
-description: "to make sure element is not visible"
+subtitle: "to make sure element is not visible"
 date:   2020-01-03 09:40:39 +0300
 header-img:  "img/posts/01.jpg"